AbsaOSS/login-service/README.md

 You will provide the keys for these values in the config.

-Please note that if both configurations are available, then the AWS methodology will be used.
+Please note that only one configuration can be used at a time.

 ## How to generate Code coverage report
 ```